t2-project/documentation/source/measurements/results.rst

 **Research questions:**

-* What is more energy efficient in a load test scenario with many parallel users, monolith or microservices?
+* What is more energy efficient in a load test scenario with many parallel users, modulith or microservices?
 * How relevant is the CPU, memory and network?

 **Scenario:** Many users in parallel: Each user checks out the inventory, think for 30-60 sec, add a random product to cart (3 times) and finally confirms the order.
 Logging of JMeter requests is disabled.